srinivassaitangudu/helpers1/docs/coding/all.coding_style.how_to_guide.md

   cik = True
   esa_df = universe.get_esa_universe_mapped(gvkey, cik)
   ```
-  - It’s better to be explicit (as usual)
+  - It's better to be explicit (as usual)
   - This solution is robust since it will work as long as gvkey and cik are the
     only needed params, which is as much as we can require from the called
     function.